TraxData313/TCRS_NeuralNet_Project/StaticCovariantFeedbackSystem/README.md

 # Structure and Mechanics:
 - The network is made from layers of cells and connections between the layers
-- Every layer is connected to the output layer (Spinal Cord System)
 - Every cell fires or doesn't fire
 - The probability of fire is calcilated using the connected cells and their weights
 - Every cell keeps statistical data about its Fire Friquency and Fire*Feedback relation
-- The Spinal Cord System ensures smooth increase of performance over time
+- The Spinal Cord System ensures smooth increase of performance over time (Every layer is connected to the output, not just the last layer.
+SCS is the system that manages that.)

 # Static:
 - The Neural Network can deal with static situations, where the desigion at every state is not dependend on the past states